Checking the True Picture for Bill.com Holdings, Inc. (BILL)

-First Analysis Sec equity researchers changed the status of Bill.com Holdings, Inc. (NYSE: BILL) shares to a “Outperform” rating in the report published on March 11th, 2020.
-Other analysts, including William Blair, also published their reports on BILL shares.
-William Blair repeated the rating from the previous report, marking BILL under “Outperform” rating, in the report published on January 6th, 2020.
-Additionally, BILL shares got another “Buy” rating from Needham, setting a target price of $43 on the company’s shares, according to the report published in January 6th, 2020.
-On January 6th, 2020, KeyBanc Capital Markets Initiated an Overweight rating and increased its price target to $45.
-On the other hand, Jefferies Initiated the “Hold” rating for BILL shares, as published in the report on January 6th, 2020.
-Goldman seems to be going bullish on the price of BILL shares, based on the price prediction for BILL, indicating that the shares will jump to $32, giving the shares “Neutral” rating based on their report from January 6th, 2020.
-Another “Hold” rating came from Canaccord Genuity, providing a prediction for $32 price target according to the report published in January 6th, 2020.
+Wells Fargo equity researchers changed the status of Bill.com Holdings, Inc. (NYSE: BILL) shares to a “Equal Weight” rating in the report published on April 22nd, 2020.
+Other analysts, including First Analysis Sec, also published their reports on BILL shares.
+First Analysis Sec repeated the rating from the previous report, marking BILL under “Outperform” rating, in the report published on March 11th, 2020.
+Additionally, BILL shares got another “Outperform” rating from William Blair.
+On January 6th, 2020, Needham Initiated an Buy rating and increased its price target to $43.
+On the other hand, KeyBanc Capital Markets Initiated the “Overweight” rating for BILL shares, as published in the report on January 6th, 2020.
+Jefferies seems to be going bullish on the price of BILL shares, based on the price prediction for BILL, indicating that the shares will jump to $40, giving the shares “Hold” rating based on their report from January 6th, 2020.
+Another “Neutral” rating came from Goldman, providing a prediction for $40 price target according to the report published in January 6th, 2020.

 The present dividend yield for BILL owners is set at 0, marking the return investors will get regardless of the company’s performance in the upcoming period.
 In addition, the growth of sales from quarter to quarter is recording 57.10%, hinting the company’s progress in the upcoming progress.